-- 5.1 The total requirement for the full services we deliver, are presented in our Internal Audit Strategy 2017-19 (Appendix A).
-The Chairman and Vice Chairman of the Audit Committee will be consulted with respect to proposed changes during the year. - 5.2 With our existing audit team, a mix of permanent and temporary staff, and reduced specialist contractor audit days, we propose that there should be 768 audit opinion days delivered days. - 5.3 The audit plan will be based on an audit universe of both essential and desirable audits.
+- 5.1 The total requirement for the full services we deliver, are presented in our Internal Audit Strategy 2018-21 (Appendix A).
+The Chairman and Vice Chairman of the Audit Committee will be consulted with respect to proposed changes during the year. - 5.2 With our existing audit team, a mix of permanent and temporary staff, and reduced specialist contractor audit days, we propose that there should be 743 audit opinion days delivered days. - 5.3 The audit plan will be based on an audit universe of both essential and desirable audits.
 These are risk assessed in consultation with Chief Officers.
 Essential audits will be defined as those with the highest risk and the detailed plan developed to match the resources available.
 It is expected that only audits deemed 'essential' will be included in the plan.
-The work to support the provision of the opinion to the Executive Director of Finance contains: - Discretionary audits agreed with Executive Directors or County Leadership Team - Audit work supporting the external auditors - Traded Schools audit work; and - Specialist ICT and Health and Safety work. - 5.4 The audit work to support the external auditor's assurance is fixed in nature and timing.
-We are consulting our external auditor to confirm their requirements for assurance work from us. - 5.5We will continue to engage specialist auditors for complex and highly technical audits within the cash limited budget (£21,000).
+The work to support the provision of the opinion to the Executive Director of Finance and Commercial Services contains: - Discretionary audits agreed with Executive Directors or County Leadership Team - Audit work supporting the external auditors - · Traded Schools audit work; and - Specialist ICT and Health and Safety work, where relevant. - 5.4 The audit work to support the external auditor's assurance is fixed in nature and timing.
+We are consulting our external auditor to confirm their requirements for assurance work from us. - 5.5 We will continue to engage specialist auditors for complex and highly technical audits within our NAS budget.
 These are currently identified as ICT and Health and Safety.
-Regarding ICT a mini competition exercise we will be held to replace PWC.
+Regarding ICT, a mini competition exercise will be held appoint a new ICT technical auditor during 2018-19.
 Other experts will be procured as and when required. - 5.6 Benchmarking is difficult in times where there are significant changes taking place.
 The audit resources are however still considered to be comparable and reasonable for the size of the authority.
-On an annual basis using CIPFA guidance, relevant data is benchmarked against the "most similar authorities" within the UK to ensure the comparison is meaningful.
+On an annual basis using CIPFA guidance, relevant data can be benchmarked against the "most similar authorities" within the UK to ensure the comparison is meaningful.
 Data benchmarked includes auditor qualifications, chargeable audit days and cost per auditor.
-The CIPFA questionnaire is completed after data is compiled and after a detailed analysis the department can assess how efficient and cost effective it is against other similar authorities. - 5.7 We continue to develop customer care and as part of this we ensure that our quality control and assurance procedures are met and are reviewed and updated as necessary. - 5.8 The Audit Committee promote the value and quality of the systems of internal audit and support the Executive Director of Finance in maintaining appropriate resources and direction of the audit work.
-The Chairman's Half Yearly report explains how this is achieved.
+The CIPFA questionnaire is completed after data is compiled and after a detailed analysis the department can assess how efficient and cost effective it is against other similar authorities.

-5.9 The proposed 2017-18 Internal Audit Plan is presented at Appendix E.
+- 5.7 We continue to develop customer care and as part of this we ensure that our quality control and assurance procedures are met and are reviewed and updated as necessary. - 5.8 The Audit Committee promote the value and quality of the systems of internal audit and support the Executive Director of Finance and Commercial Services in maintaining appropriate resources and direction of the audit work.
+The Half Yearly report explains how this is achieved. - 5.9 The proposed 2018-19 Internal Audit Plan is presented at Appendix E.